USA Swimming Sexual Abuse Lawsuits

 “These cases demonstrate how USA Swimming covered up its sexual abuse problem for decades,” Mr. Allard said.
 “They formed a committee in 1991 to address the issue and that committee made a series of recommendations that would have protected athletes but they were ignored.
 As a result, countless young women and girls have suffered and are continuing to suffer because of USA Swimming’s negligence.”

-Tracy says it has to stop and is calling for a “new culture of health, safety and athlete protection to be at the forefront of every decision that USA Swimming and its local affiliates make.”
+Tracy is also calling for a “new culture of health, safety and athlete protection to be at the forefront of every decision that USA Swimming and its local affiliates make.”

-The USA Swimming web site lists 183 individuals who have been banned from the sport, most for sexual misconduct.
-The web site notes that the list “may not be exhaustive.”
+The USA Swimming web site lists nearly 200 individuals, as of March 31, 2021, who are banned from the sport, most for sexual misconduct. https://www.usaswimming.org/safe-sport/individuals-suspended-or-ineligible